 SCREEN: To be provided by authors: Auto-focus function is enabled for the A594 channel in the software.

-Leave the software in standby mode until electroporation is completed [1].
+Leave the software until electroporation is completed [1].

 SCREEN: To be provided by authors: Show software interface left in standby mode.

 SCREEN: To be provided by authors: The pulse is delivered.
 EDIT: Any screen shot of the software can be used here as needed.
 There is no change visually to the software in “standby” or during the pulse.
 It simply is left open until the pulse is delivered, then the “play” button on the experiment window is pressed to start the timelapse.